-1 , ,

-Student Name: Grade:

-CELIDENE.
-Bus #:

-Yes, I have reviewed the Student Code of Conduct with my parent or guardian.
-Yes, I have completed an LPPACS Annual Health Form and will return it and this acknowledgement page.
-Yes, I understand the collection of student debt information on page 49.
-Yes, I understand if my lunch account has a negative balance of \$25.00 or greater, I will be excluded from all school-sponsored social activities (dances, field trips, etc.).

-Student Signature: Date:
+PARENT/GUARDIAN:

-PARENT/GUARDIAN: Yes, I have reviewed the Student Code of Conduct with my child and understand my responsibilities in this partnership.
-Yes, I understand that my responsibilities to the school and my positive participation are vital to my child's success at the school.
-Yes, I have completed an LPPACS Annual Health Form and will ensure my child returns it along with this acknowledgement page.
-Yes, I understand the collection of student debt information on page 49.
-Yes, I understand if my child's lunch account has a negative balance of \$25.00 or greater, he/she/they will be excluded from all school-sponsored social activities (dances, field trips, etc.).
-Parent/Guardian Signature:
+- Yes, I have reviewed the Student Code of Conduct with my child and understand my responsibilities in this partnership. - Yes, I understand that my responsibilities to the school and my positive participation are vital to my child's success at the school. - Yes, I have completed a LPPACS Annual Health Form and will ensure my child returns it along with this acknowledgement page. - Yes, I understand the collection of student debt information on page 54. - Yes, I understand if my child's lunch account has a negative balance of \$25.00 or greater, he/she/they will be excluded from all school-sponsored social activities (dances, field trips, etc.). - Yes, I understand the zero cell phone policy information on page 26. - Yes, I understand the School-Issued Electronic Devices Policy on pages 46-48.

-Print Name:
+Guardian Name (please print): Grade:

+Guardian Signature: Grade:

 Returning Students Only

 PLEASE UPDATE IF YOUR CONTACT INFO HAS CHANGED SINCE LAST SCHOOL YEAR.

 Guardian's Phone Numbers: (Cell) (Home)

 Address:

 Preferred PowerSchool Email Address: (Only 1)

 School District of Residence: